skip to main |

 I have just come across these adorable knit and felted mushroom patterns by Kathryn Ivy.
 You can see more photos of her work at her flickr page.

-table top Christmas trees.
+I wanted to find some type of garland to decorate my table top Christmas trees.
 I looked in several stores and nothing was inspiring me.
 I finally found what I was looking for at Michaels.
 It was a beaded wire with large sequins attached to it that was made for decorating gift packages.
 Now my dinner table is complete.
 Yeah!

 I get cold hands all the time, especially when browsing on the computer.
 I like wearing fingerless gloves and have started hunting for a new pattern to knit up.
 I have already made three pairs.
 Two of them were patters from Interweave Knits which you can see here.